Cornellio/puppet-riak1/README.md

 ## Limitations

-So far the module has only been used on RHEL/CentOS 6.4 using Puppet 2.7.
+* Only supported on RHEL 6 distros
+* The `cluster_join_node` needs to be provisioned before any other nodes join the cluster

-Multiple Puppet runs may be necessary to bring all nodes into the cluster as described above.
-Linux I/O scheduler tuning is only adjusted for the 3 first serial block devices detected and needs to be more generalized.
+* The Linux I/O scheduler is only tuned on the 3 first serial block devices detected; needs to be more generalized

 ## Development

 Visit the repo on [Github](https://github.com/Cornellio/puppet-riak)

-## Contributors
+## Contact

-Pete Cornell
+Pete Cornell / pete.cornell@virginamerica.com / @9Dreamer / https://github.com/Cornellio